 I started a Substack.
-Here’s a piece I’m especially proud of.
+Here are three pieces, I’m especially proud of.
 Subscribe here :)

 A while back, I saw someone post on Instagram that their dog of 10 years had died.
 Obviously devastating, I distinctly remember them saying it was their first time ever experiencing grief.
 I remember a small rage filling my body.